privacy-scaling-explorations/acceleration-program/.github/ISSUE_TEMPLATE/proposal-for-applicant.md

 # General Grant Proposal

-* **Project:** The name of the project, Please also provide a link to open task item, for example [Mobile GPU Prover](https://github.com/privacy-scaling-explorations/acceleration-program/blob/main/Open-Task/Open-Task-List.md#mobile-gpu-prover)
+* **Project:** The name of the project, Please also provide a link to open task item, for example #14 (USE GITHUB DEFAULT LINK TO OPEN TASK ITEM)

 ## Project Overview :page_facing_up: